mjmeilahn/c-sharp-challenges/README.md

 Keeping a public record of accomplished challenges with the C# language

-1. Bad Cop - fines users 5 demerits per digit.
+1. Bad Cop - fines users 5 demerits per digit above the speed limit.

 2. Guess Again - picks a random number from 1-4, limited attempts to guess the correct number.